fiann/jshub-core/website/help/install.markdown

 * Rails version    - `Rails 2.3.2`
 * SQLite version   - `sqlite3 3.4.0`

+On Windows we recommend the Ruby One-Click Installer available from <http://www.ruby-lang.org/> and select the *Enable Rubygems* option in the installer.

 Please note jsHub is not currently tested on Ruby v1.9.

 The easiest way to get the latest versions of RubyGems and Rails is to run the following commands in the *Terminal.app*, (you will be prompted for your user password):